|Table of Contents - Hardware and Software Requirements in Tableau Server|

 Variables affecting performance include:

-There are many other environmental factors that can affect performance of tableau server.
+There are many other environmental factors that can affect the performance of the tableau server.
 Normally the most significant factors are related to network performance, the browser, and resource contention.

-Tableau server will not perform well in environments with other resource hungry applications and services running on the same machine.
-Resource contention can cause slowness in each component process of tableau server.
-To get the most out of your tableau server license expenditure, ensure that tableau server is the only application running on the machine (s).
+Tableau server will not perform well in environments with other resource-hungry applications and services running on the same machine.
+Resource contention can cause slowness in each component process of the tableau server.
+To get the most out of your tableau server license expenditure, ensure that the tableau server is the only application running on the machine (s).